CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 sudo apt-get update
 ```

 Then `sudo apt install octave-psychtoolbox-3` which will resolve all dependencies for you.
-However, this installs an ancient version of PTB.
+However, this installs an **ancient** version of PTB.

 ### Gamemode [legacy OS only] ###
-This allows PTB's `Priority` command to work better on Linux. **Install directly from APT (from Bullseye at least)**, or for older systems from  https://github.com/FeralInteractive/gamemode like so:
+This allows PTB's `Priority` command to work better on Linux. **Install directly from APT (from Bullseye at least)**.
+But  for older systems you can build from  https://github.com/FeralInteractive/gamemode like so:

 ```
 sudo apt install meson libsystemd-dev pkg-config ninja-build git libdbus-1-dev libinih-dev